 From the sustainable public debt one can project its most optimal level when the prevailing circumstances are taken into consideration.
 Achieving technically efficient sustainable public debt is equivalent to optimising sustainable public debt.
 The optimal level of sustainable public debt is the current level of debt that offsets the present-value of a country's future primary surpluses under the prevailing circumstances so as to maximise welfare.
 For this study, the circumstances chosen were the varying degrees of fiscal decentralisation variables.
 This study measured the effect of the changing levels of fiscal decentralisation on the degree to which the equality between the current level of Kenya's public debt and the present-value of its future primary surpluses was best attained.
-The technical efficiency (TE) of sustainable public debt was given by equating the observed to the expected (optimal) sustainable public debt as in equation
+The technical efficiency (TE) of sustainable public debt as in equation 1.2:

-$$TE = \frac{\text{Observed Sustainable County Public Debt}}{\text{Optimal Sustainable County Public Debt}} \times 100 \dots Equation \ 0.2$$ the county public debt = the portion of the central government public debt apportioned pro-rata to each county based on the ratio of the county's population and the gross county product = each county's average contribution to Gross Domestic Product.
+$$TE = \frac{Observed Sustainable County Public Debt}{Optimal Sustainable County Public Debt} \times 100 \dots Equation 0.2$$ the county public debt = the portion of the central government public debt apportioned pro-rata to each county based on the ratio of the county's population and the gross county product = each county's average contribution to Gross Domestic Product.
 Its sum was equivalent to the country's GDP since it was the aggregate of each counties' average contribution to Gross Domestic Product in Kenya.